 Sanilac District Library Funding Sources

 The State of Michigan requires that a public library receive at least 3/10ths of a mill in local support, the minimum amount required to open the doors to the public.
-This amount should not be interpreted as the total needed to provide the services necessary to our communities.
+This should not be interpreted as the total needed to provide the services necessary to our community.

-An operating millage of 0.625 mills was originally approved by voters in June 1999 and renewed in 2009 to provide a stable source of income.
+An operating millage of 0.625 mills was originally approved by voters in June 1999 and renewed in 2009 and 2018 to provide a stable source of income.
 Prior to that, SDL was not able to provide quality library services and could not meet the requests desired by our patrons.
 Since the millage was approved, every goal has been accomplished.
 Local dollars are used locally.
-The story, Stone Soup, is a good example of how an entire community is fed when everyone contributes.

-In 2012, the district library millage provided $97,373.04.
+In 2018, the District Library Millage provided $102,290.78.
 The Headlee Amendment may reduce the amount of tax received.
-The Port Sanilac DDA captures a portion of the millage per state law.
-The library has no control over this.
-The millage hase declined in the past few years due to reduced property values and population.
-The District Library Millage supplies approximately 58% of the library's income.
+The district millage income fluctuates according to property values and the Headlee Amendment.
+The District Library Millage supplies approximately 60% of the library's income.

 How much does this really cost taxpayers?

 The cost to property owners in SDL's legal service area is 62 and ½ cents for every $1,000 in taxable value of their property.
 For example, the district library tax for property with a taxable value of $50,000 would be $31.25 a year ($2.61 a month or 60¢ a week or 9¢ per day).

 Divide the cost by the number of people who live in your household.
 New adult fiction books cost between $25 - $38.
 The cost to most property owners is about the cost of one book.

 Check out What's Your Library Worth developed by ilovelibraries.com to find out how much value you receive every time you borrow an item or visit SDL.
 The more you visit SDL virtually or in person, the more benefits you receive.

 Sanilac County Library Millage